mozilla/activate.mozilla.community/_pages/rust-hack.md

 ## Audience for this activity

-Your audience for this event should be **programmers and developers**.
-Focus on people who are technical and already know languages like C or Python or other similar languages.
+Your audience for this event should be **programmers of all kinds**.
 Some outreach to beginners can be done.
 </div>

 <div class="col-md-9" markdown="1">